TheMoirs/BTM/replit.md

 - **Read-Only Mode (View-Only Sharing)**: Generate shareable URLs (`?view=readonly&tournament={id}`).
 Auto-selects shared tournament.
 Hides all editing controls.
 Preserves query parameters across navigation.
 Auto-opens Results Summary in read-only mode.

 ## Recent Changes
-- **Division-Based Grouping for Results (October 2025)**: Enhanced Results page and Summary to group by division:
+- **Division-Based Grouping for Results (November 2025)**: Enhanced Results page and Summary to group by division:
   - Results page displays separate collapsible cards for each division (A, B, C, etc.)
   - Teams without assigned divisions appear in "No Division Assigned" section at bottom
   - Summary dialog groups team statistics by division with separate headers
   - PDF reports (both Match Results and Team Summary) group content by division
+  - Added division field to matches table schema (populated for initial stage matches only)
-  - Added division field to results table schema, populated from team data
+  - Added division field to results table schema (populated from match.division, not team data)
+  - Results inherit division from the match they belong to, ensuring consistency even if team division changes
   - Fixed bug where teams could be misassigned to "No Division" when playoff matches were processed first
   - Division grouping preserves all existing sorting, filtering, and export functionality